 In Welcome to Night Vale, protagonist duties are shared by Diane Crayton, whose biggest role in the Welcome to Night Vale podcast was a speaking role in "The Debate" episode, and Jackie Fiero, who had one line in one segment of episode 55.

-In NPCs, four Non-Player Character from a Dungeons & DragonsExpy tabletop game suddenly find themselves at the center of an incredible adventure, when four adventurers get themselves killed in a stupid manner in a local tavern (the players didn't bother reading the rules or listen to the GM).
-The NPCs (a town guard, the daughter of the town mayor, a gnome with a shady past, and a half-orc bartender) find a scroll that appears to be the summons from the kingdom's mad ruler, who is known to raze entire towns to the ground for any real or perceived slight.
-They're faced with a choice: if they do nothing, the king is likely to wonder why the adventurers never showed up at his castle and send out a search party, which would, eventually result in the death of everyone they know and love; alternatively, they can hide the bodies and assume the identities of the four adventurers and hope to die far away from their home town to spare their loved ones.
+In Spells, Swords, & Stealth, four Non Player Characters from a Dungeons & DragonsExpy tabletop game suddenly find themselves at the center of an incredible adventure when four adventurers get themselves killed in a stupid manner in a local tavern because the players didn't bother reading the rules or listen to the GM.
+The NPCs, a town guard, the daughter of the town mayor, a gnome with a shady past, and a half-orc bartender, find a scroll that appears to be the summons from the kingdom's mad ruler, who is known to raze entire towns to the ground for any real or perceived slight.
+They're faced with a choice: if they do nothing, the king is likely to wonder why the adventurers never showed up at his castle and send out a search party which would, eventually, result in the deaths of everyone they know and love.
+Alternatively, they can hide the bodies and assume the identities of the four adventurers and hope to die far away from their home town to spare their loved ones.
 In a strange twist of fate, this ends up helping them, when all "real" adventurers find themselves constantly rolling Critical Failures in the dungeon thanks to a Reality Warper artifact that affects not only the "game" world but also Real Life.
 Additionally, the group also meets three other would-be adventurers who may have found themselves in the same predicament.

 The Hunger Games: Gale Hawthorne.
 He doesn't see much action until Mockingjay with smaller roles in The Hunger Games and Catching Fire.